-Responsibilities:

-- identify and recommend candidates to be nominated for election as directors at the Company's Annual Meeting, consistent with criteria approved by the full Board; - annually evaluate and report to the Board on its performance and effectiveness; - annually review the composition of each Board committee and present recommendations for committee membership to the full Board as needed; - research, evaluate, and make recommendations regarding director compensation; - consider and advise the Board on matters relating to the affairs or governance of the Board; - consider matters relating to senior management succession; - review and approve all potential "related person transactions" as defined under SEC rules; and - after each meeting, report to the full Board regarding its activities.
+Governance and Nominating Committee Responsibilities: • identify and recommend candidates to be nominated for election as directors at the Company's Annual Meeting, consistent with criteria approved by the full Board; Eileen O'Shea Auen Dr. Srikant M. Datar Cheryl W. Grisé annually evaluate and report to the Board on its performance and effectiveness; annually review the composition of each Board committee and present recommendations for J committee membership to the full Board as needed; research, evaluate, and make recommendations regarding director compensation; • consider and advise the Board on matters relating to the affairs or governance of the Board; • consider matters relating to senior management succession; • review and approve all potential "related person transactions" as defined under SEC rules; and Meetings held in 2017: 4 after each meeting, report to the full Board regarding its activities.